common-workflow-library/legacy/workflows/sanbi_cwltutorial/README.md

         inputs:
           infile:
             type: File
-          outfile:
+          outfile_name:
             type: string?
         outputs:
           outfile: File
         expression: >
           ${
           var outfile = inputs.infile;
-          if (inputs.outfile) {
+          if (inputs.outfile_name) {
-            outfile.basename = inputs.outfile;
+            outfile.basename = inputs.outfile_name;
           }
-          return { outfile: outfile }; }
+          return { "outfile": outfile }; }
       in:
-        infile: complement/outfile
+        infile: complement/comp_dnafile
-        outfile: outfile
+        outfile_name: outfile_name
       out: [outfile]

-This also has an optional `outfile` parameter.
+This also has an optional `outfile_name` parameter.
 The Javascript tests if this is set and if so, uses it to modify the `outfile.basename`, resulting in the output file having the name specified by the user.
 The Javascript expression returns a dictionary whose keys correspond to the names of outputs specified for the step.

-The `InlineJavascriptRequirement` requires the use of NodeJS (the `node`) command, either through having it installed as a packer or via the use of a Docker container that can run `node`.
+When using `cwltool` the `InlineJavascriptRequirement` requires the use of NodeJS (the `node`) command, either through having it installed as a packer or via the use of a Docker container that can run `node`.
 The Javascript code is sandboxed and cannot access anything outside of its limited execution context.

 ### Conclusion